openstack/contributor-guide/doc/source/contributing/organization-guide.rst

 * Permission to occasionally work outside typical office hours
 * A process to clear contributions from IP point of view
 * Permission and budget to send contributors to events
-* Expectation of travel to at least some events- doesn't need to be all
+* Expectation of travel to at least some events - does not need to be all

   * Should be prepared to write permission letter/visa letters/necessary
     letters for getting visas